WirlyWirly/RomM-ES/README.md

 > [!WARNING]
 >  Make sure to **exit** ES-DE **before** running the `GameImporter` script.
 >
-> Adding RomM games while ES-DE is running may result in undetected changes, overwritten changes, or even corrupted `gamelist.xml` files within the ES-DE directory.
+> Importing games using external tools while ES-DE is running can result in undetected changes, overwritten changes, or even corrupted `gamelist.xml` files.

 After going through the setup, simply call the `GameImporter.py` script and it will query RomM to begin importing games.
 For each platform that is queried, the artwork and metadata of every game not already listed in ES-DE will be downloaded and placed into the appropriate ES-DE directories.
 When you next start ES-DE, your RomM games will have been populated.